-Intel Corporation's Optical Platform Division
+(in thousands) Intel Corporation's Optical Platform Division

+Inventory \$ 33,287

+Fixed assets 19,878

-Inventory Fixed assets Intangible assets \$ 33,287 19,878 26,279 Net assets acquired \$ 79,444
+Intangible assets 26,279

+Net assets acquired \$ 79,444

 As of the date of the acquisition, the \$26.3 million of acquired intangible assets had a weighted average life of approximately eight years.
 The intangible assets that made up this amount included customer lists of \$7.5 million (8 to 10 year useful life) and developed and core technology of \$18.8 million (6 to 10 year useful life).
 See Footnote 10 - Goodwill and Footnote 11 - Intangible Assets, for information on impairment charges recorded by the Company in connection with assets acquired from these acquisitions.